-Paneer Pakora - The most popular delectable Indian snack of street food prepared with cottage cheese (panner).
-It's a simple and quick snack/appetizer recipe that can be prepared with spicy paneer cubes, dipped in a gram flour batter, and fried to get golden pakora fritters.
-These panner pakora bites are extremely crispy and crunchy from the outside and incredibly soft and chewy from the inside.
+Paneer Pakora recipe with extra crispy bite will give you the best flavor of pakoda ever.
+The most popular delectable Indian snack of street food prepared with spicy paneer cubes, dipped in a gram flour batter and fried to get golden pakoras.
+These panner pakora bites are extremely crispy and crunchy from outside and incredibly soft and chewy from inside.

 If you are curious to know, what is paneer pakora?
 It's a recipe prepared with cottage cheese and chickpea flour (besan).
 The small cubes of cottage cheese are spiced with salt, pepper, gram flour, and other seasonings.
 Dipped in a thick batter of chickpea flour and then deep-fried to get these crispy fritters to serve with chutney or sauce.

-Whenever I have paneer at home, the first recipe comes up in my mind to make panner pakoras as it's quick and easy and my whole family loves the super crunchy bites of panner pakoda with green chutney.
+Whenever I have paneer at home, the first recipe that comes to my mind is to make panner pakoras as it's quick and easy and my whole family have loves the super crunchy flavor of paneer stuffed pakoda with green chutney.
 I personally like to have with Imli ki Chutney.